jmmshn/bf_auger/README.md

 # Brute-Force Auger Calculations (Beta)

-While I have tried to make the code more user friendly, this code is still very much a Kludge.
-If you have any touble getting things to work, or if you have any questions, do not hesitate to message me on github.
+We have tried to make the code as user friendly as possible.
+If you have any trouble getting things to work, or if you have any questions, do not hesitate to message me on github.

 ## Direct Auger recombination